Koenkk/zigbee2mqtt.io/docs/guide/adapters/emberznet.md

 -   TRANSIENT_DEVICE_TIMEOUT: min 0, max 65535
 -   END_DEVICE_POLL_TIMEOUT: min 0, max 14
 -   TRANSIENT_KEY_TIMEOUT_S: min 0, max 65535
+-   CCA_MODE: defaults to undefined (i.e. left to firmware default), possible values:
+    -   "RSSI": RSSI-based CCA.
+CCA reports a busy medium upon detecting any energy above -75 (default).
+    -   "SIGNAL": Signal Identifier-based CCA.
+CCA reports a busy medium only upon the detection of a signal compliant with this standard with the same modulation and spreading characteristics of the PHY that is currently in use.
+    -   "SIGNAL_OR_RSSI": RSSI or signal identifier-based CCA.
+CCA reports a busy medium on either detecting any energy above -75 (default) or detection of a signal compliant with this standard with the same modulation and spreading characteristics of the PHY that is currently in use.
+    -   "SIGNAL_AND_RSSI": RSSI and signal identifier-based CCA.
+CCA reports a busy medium only on detecting any energy above -75 (default) of a signal compliant with this standard with the same modulation and spreading characteristics of the PHY that is currently in use.
+    -   "ALWAYS_TRANSMIT": ALOHA.
+Always transmit CCA=1.
+CCA always reports an idle medium.

 **Note that some values are not only restricted by these ranges, but also by the memory available in your adapter.
 If any value (or combination) is too great for your adapter to handle, it will default to the firmware value(s) instead.**